ryopc/ryopc-Home/README.md

 ---

-*“Ensuring global digital equity, one device at a time.” — *ryopcCEO\*
+*“Ensuring global digital equity, one device at a time.” — *game-ryo*